New Castle of Ansembourg: The castle today

 In the fall of 1969 and spring of 1970, the castle hosted a foreign studies program for students from American Colleges and universities.
-The were St. John's/St. Benedict (Minn.} Mercy College(Detroit), Avila College(Kansas City), St. Leo's College(Fla.) and Southern Illinois University.
+They were St. John's/St. Benedict (Minn.} Mercy College(Detroit), Avila College(Kansas City), St. Leo's College(Fla.) and Southern Illinois University.
 This cooperative school was named Vita International.Students lived in the newly created dorms on the second floor and in nearby Hollenfels.
 Classes were a wide variety of Liberal Arts offerings.
 All of the schools sent professors.
 Students had complete access to the castle and its furnishings, including the Music Room that had pink gilt furniture and a grand piano.

 The school closed unexpectedly in the spring of 1970.
 This sudden closure left many hardships for the students and local citizens of Luxembourg.

-Since 1987, the castle has belonged to the Japanese new religious organisation Sûkyô Mahikari which uses the castle as its European and Africa headquarters and holds monthly Ceremonies and seminars throughout the year for its members.
-Sukyo Mahikari promotes such concepts as "The Baptism by Fire." which can be survived with "Salvation by Divine Light."
-The members claim to be able to radiate Divine Light from their hands after attending a three day seminar.
+Since 1987, the castle has belonged to Sukyo Mahikari, a Japanese new religious organization, which uses the castle as its Europe and Africa regional headquarters.
+Various ceremonies and seminars are held each year.

 Sukyo Mahikari has undertaken substantial renovation work with the assistance of Luxembourg's Service des Sites et Monuments nationaux.
 Initially work was centred on reinforcing the foundations and walls and on restoring the staircase of honour on the upper terrace in the gardens.
 From 1999, the statues and the fountains in the garden were repaired while the roofs over the two wings and the central section were rebuilt.
 Work is now concentrated on restoring the oldest part of the building which dates from the 17th century.

 The castle gardens are open to visitors from 9 am every day.
-The castle also hosts a number of cultural events during the year.
+The castle also hosts a number of cultural events throughout the year.